Outbreak Response Plan

 AFTER RETURNING TO WORK, EMPLOYEES SHALL:

-• Be restricted form contact with severely immunocompromised residents (e.g. transplant, hematology-oncology) until 14 days after illness onset.
+6. Be restricted from contact with severely immunocompromised residents (e.g. transplant, hematology-oncology) until 14 days after illness onset.

 https://www.cdc.gov/coronavirus/2019-ncov/hcp/infection-control-recommendations.html